smiracle/interview-questions/topics/systems_design_readme.md

 - Shards are distributed across different physical or virtual servers, often using a shard key to determine how data is distributed.
 - It is primarily used to improve performance and scalability of write-heavy database operations by distributing the load.
 - Sharding can be complex to implement and manage, as it often requires changes to application logic to handle data distribution and aggregation from multiple shards.

-Partitioning
-Partitioning typically refers to dividing a database or table into smaller segments or partitions, but it usually happens within a single database server.
-The main goal of partitioning is to improve manageability, performance, and efficiency of data retrieval.
-Data can be partitioned in various ways, such as by range (e.g., date ranges), list (e.g., category), or hash (based on a hash function applied to a partition key).

-Key characteristics of partitioning include:
-- Partitions are usually contained within a single database system, making it easier to manage than sharded setups.
-- It is primarily used to improve query performance, especially for read-heavy operations, by reducing the amount of data scanned during query execution.
-- Partitioning can be transparent to the application, as the database management system (DBMS) can handle data distribution and retrieval across partitions without requiring application-level changes.

 Differences Between Sharding and Partitioning
 - Scope of Distribution: Sharding distributes data across multiple servers or database instances, while partitioning divides data within a single database or table.